seditio/cot_archive/README.md

 # cot_archive
-Publications archive split by years and months
+Publications archive grouped by years and months